brunobord/pomodorock/README.md

 I'm not storing anything, I promise.

 Everything, I mean **EVERYTHING** you put in this tracker is stored locally in **your** browser localStorage database.
-Don't worry about your privacy.
+Don't worry about your privacy, it's safe.

 ## Caution